hiro4669/relay_server/README.md

 The following run a sender and two receivers.
 Before running then, you should run the relay_server.py
 ![demo](https://user-images.githubusercontent.com/52157596/104133039-6bab0e80-53c4-11eb-8b99-6abc4ff7d79a.gif)

-This demo consists of two classes that extend one super class.
+This demo consists of two classes that extend one super class using Java language

+## Classes
+aaa

 ## WebSocket